 It’s not easy to talk to someone you love about a drug problem.
 Sometimes, the best solution is drug addiction counseling or drug addiction rehab.
 Teens and drug abuse is a very real problem, and it often requires serious action.

 The reality of teens and drug abuse involves little orange bottles just as often, if not more frequently than it involves illicit street drugs.
-Both are serious, however, and both should be treated with care.
+Both are serious, however, should receive treatment with care.

 Photo courtesy of Dolgachov for istock.